 Week 3: Labor and Employee Relations.
 Examine key labor and employee relations legislation in-depth as you understand how to develop an appropriate relational and organizational culture, create employee involvement strategies, handle discipline and formal complaint resolution, understand union organization and collective bargaining needs and issues, and establish appropriate public sector and international employee labor relations.

-Schedule: Classes are generally offered each semester during one of the following times:
+Schedule: Classes are offered each semester during one of the following times:

 Classes may be offered online, conforming to the same schedule or with a primarily asynchronous format.